Meningioma tumors

 Surgery

-If a meningioma is causing symptoms or is growing in size, surgical removal is often recommended.
-A neurosurgeon performs a craniotomy to open the skull and remove the tumor (Fig. 3).
-During surgery, samples of tumor cells are taken (biopsy) and examined by a pathologist under a microscope to confirm the tumor type and grade.
+If a meningioma is large, causing symptoms, or is growing, surgical removal is often recommended.
+A craniotomy surgery opens the skull to remove the tumor (Fig. 3).
 Although total removal can provide a cure for meningioma, it is not always possible.
 The tumor location determines how much can be safely removed.
 If some tumor is left attached to arteries or nerves, radiation can treat the remainder.
 The risks of surgery depend on where the tumor is located.

 Radiation

-Proton beam therapy delivers accelerated proton energy to the tumor at a specific depth.
+- Proton beam therapy delivers accelerated proton energy to the tumor at a specific depth.
 The radiation beam does not go beyond the tumor.

+Figure 5.
+A radiosurgery treatment plan for a meningioma in the cavernous sinus.
+The rings represent the radiation dose delivered to the tumor.
 Figure 6.
 Radiation is delivered by a machine that rotates around the patient, aiming beams that are shaped to match the tumor and minimize exposure to normal brain tissue.

 Chemotherapy and biologics